How to setup Content Delivery API with Entra ID (formerly Azure AD) and OpenIDConnect

 Then you have to match the .AddJwtBearer() with the claim that you get from the Token (id_token or access_token). and add options.MapInboundClaims = false; into it

-This must be done and checked from your side so we are not suggesting if you don't want to have a complexible code for this part.
+This must be done and checked from your side, so we are not suggesting that you don't want to have a complex code for this part.

 Step 3: Try to test the CD API